 The greatest ancient Peruvian ruins to explore in a parallel tour

 The beautiful traditional town of Pisac is just an hour’s drive from the city of Cusco, and above it, you can see the amazing Pisac ruins.
 You can reach it by a short but no less surprising hiking route, although certain taxis also usually drop you at the entrance of the ruins.
 The amazing agricultural terraces will lead you to a ceremonial center, some irrigation canals, Inca baths, and other incredible attractions.
-These ancient ruins are usually part of a tour through the Sacred Valley that explores numerous other archaeological sites.
+These ancient ruins in the Sacred Valley are usually part of a tour through the Sacred Valley that explores numerous other archaeological sites.

 This incredible fortress is located about 10,010 feet above sea level, between the regions of Cusco and the Amazon jungle.
 It is very similar in scale and scope to the citadel of Machu Picchu, with some even considering Choquequirao as the brother city of the anticipated wonder.
 Due to its difficult access, it is not usually as crowded as the Wonder of the World.
 But if you have the good fortune to explore this site on one of the many tours in Peru, you will not regret it.

-“A RUIN SHOULD ALWAYS BE PROTECTED BUT NEVER REPAIRED – THUS MAY WE WITNESS FULL THE LINGERING LEGACIES OF THE PAST.”
+“A RUIN SHOULD ALWAYS BE PROTECTED BUT NEVER REPAIRED – THUS MAY WE WITNESS FULL THE LINGERING LEGACIES OF THE PAST”